Step 1 in Divorce Preparation: Getting Your Money Matters in Order

 - Take inventory of your all assets

 While collecting your documentation, take an inventory of your all assets.
 When it comes to separate property, you should take inventory of anything that you had acquired before entered into marriage, including gifts and inheritance.
 Everything bought during your marital life should be treated as marital property.
+Your divorce lawyer will discuss with the financial experts and help you segregate your properties as per the requirements.
+You can learn more about how financial experts and divorce lawyer ease the whole process.

-Snap a picture of your belongings, including your collector’s items, pieces of jewelry, and antiques.
+Snap a picture of your belongings, including your collector’s items, pieces of jewellery, and antiques.
 As ridiculous as it may sound, things are likely to go missing as soon as you start preparing your divorce package.

 - Check on your credit activity